 Giza Pyramid Complex, Egypt

 Constructed over 4,000 years ago, the pyramids found in Giza are the last of the Seven Ancient Wonders of the World.
-Originally, they were meant to house the tombs of pharaohs, though in modern times, they’ve become a popular tourist spot.
+Originally, they were meant to house the tombs of pharaohs, though, in modern times, they’ve become a popular tourist spot.
 Bond attends a sound and light show cast upon the exterior of the pyramids of Giza.
-This colorful display is not just found in the movie.
+The colorful look of this Bond film location is not just found in the movie.
 You can actually see it when you go to Cairo!

-James Bond must investigate a stolen space shuttle, Moonraker, created by Drax Industries.
-As it turns out, the very owner of the company, Hugo Drax, has a dastardly plan to destroy the Earth’s population and create a master race.
+In this film, James Bond (Roger Moore) must investigate a stolen space shuttle, Moonraker, created by Drax Industries.
+As it turns out, the very owner of the company, Hugo Drax (Michael Lonsdale), has a dastardly plan to destroy the Earth’s population and create a master race.
 To stop Drax, Bond must go high above the city of Rio de Janeiro and deep into the jungles of Guatemala.

 Sugarloaf Mountain, Brazil